 However, if the buyers want to go in depth; they must purchase the upgraded version of The Front-End Product Offer.
 Some buyers may think that your Front-End Product is good enough; so why would they need to buy The Up-Sell?

+In This Case, You Must Make It Clear That Purchasing The Front-End Product is Totally Okay; But If They're Serious About Dominating The Business, They Must Purchase The Full Version!

 There Are Plenty Of P.L.R.
 Products Available; Which You Can Repackage And Use As Your Up-Sell Product.

+There Are 2 Ways You Can Utilize P.L.R.
+Products:

 Gather Information From A Few P.L.R.
 Products And Include Some Of Your Own Stories.